The Centre for the Less Good Idea

-Season Two invites visitors on an immersive journey into the creative world of William Kentridge, Bronwyn Lace, and The Centre for The Less Good Idea, co-founded by the two artists in 2016.
+Season Two invites visitors on an immersive journey into the creative world of William Kentridge and The Centre for The Less Good Idea, co-founded by the South African artist and Bronwyn Lace in 2016.

-A significant programme of site-specific installations and residencies culminates in two weekends of live performance, taking place across the palace and grounds in May and August 2026.
+Rooted in their home context of South Africa, this unique collective of artists, performers, choreographers, and musicians rediscovers Valdemars Slot as a living site for creativity and interpretation.
+A significant programme of artist residencies and site-specific installations culminates in two weekends of performance, taking place across the palace and grounds in May and August 2026.

 William Kentridge